v-jerkin/hooverbot/README.md

 * You'll notice that when defined the `user` and `bot` objects, which represent the two user accounts in our Web Chat, we made sure to assigne the correct `role` to each.
 This ensures that when we send a speech-derived question to the bot, that message is right-justified in the chat window just as though the user had typed it.

-* We create a Direct Line connection and render the Web Chat interface pretty much exactly as you might have seen it in Bot Framework tutorials.
+* We create a Direct Line connection and render the Web Chat interface pretty much exactly as you might have seen it in other Bot Framework tutorials.
 However, we also subscribe to events containing a `speak` attribute so we can speak the bot's responses aloud.
 Server-side, we always set a `speak` attribute on messages that we want to have spoken if the user has turned on speech.

-Speaking of speech, as previously mentioned, the Web Chat app supports the Speech Service, but its Speech Service support does not extend to our custom speech and voice models.
+Speaking of speech, as previously mentioned, the Web Chat app supports the Speech Service, but its Speech Service support does not yet extend to our custom speech and voice models.
 To integrate custom speech with the Web app, then, we have used the following approaches.

 * For speech-to-text, we use the Speech Service JavaScript SDK's asynchronous speech recognition API.
 When the SDK recognizes a complete utterance, it is passed to a function that checks to see if the bot is being addressed (the utterance begins with "Mr. Hoover") and, if so, uses the Direct Line API to transmit the utterance to the bot.
 It appears in the chat window soon afterward.